Building a Scalable Lakehouse with Iceberg, Trino, OLake & Apache Polaris

 Trino β Polaris: 403 Forbiddenβ

-Verify OAuth2 in iceberg.properties
+Verify OAuth2 in iceberg.properties:

 iceberg.rest-catalog.oauth2.credential=<OLAKE_USER_CLIENT_ID>:<OLAKE_USER_CLIENT_SECRET>